-Elizabeth Schmitt, a sophomore at Mount Holyoke College, spoke a bit on this topic.
+Elizabeth Schmitt from Mount Holyoke College spoke a bit on this topic.
 “A lot of my friends in high school joked about me being a lesbian [when I chose to attend a women’s college], but it never bothered me.
 I knew that my reasons to attend Mount Holyoke were so much more important than the lesbian stereotype.”

 When asked about the LGBT community on Mount Holyoke’s campus, Elizabeth said, “I’d say that there’s a very vocal minority of gay and transgender women here, but most girls are straight.
 The assumption [that we are all lesbians] is quite petty, and I think it unfortunately deters some students from women’s colleges.
 We are a supportive and allied environment if you are gay or transgendered, but I think the assumption that we are all gay is grossly inaccurate.”

 “There Must Be So Much Drama All The Time!”